EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/README.md

 # Author's note
 Thank you for using the ComplexNumber module!

 This was originally made as a coding practice for typechecking, and programming in OOP paradigm using built-in metatables.
+Along with that, it was an opportunity for me to learn complex numbers.

 ~ ComplexNumber module made by Abby